Introduction to Spinal Cord Stimulators

 Step II – Implantation

 If step I remains successful, the surgeon will begin the process for implantation.
-Using a local anesthetic to numb the area, the surgeon will insert the wire lead through a needle or through a small incision.
+Using a local anaesthetic to numb the area, the surgeon will insert the wire lead through a needle or through a small incision.
 Once the lead has been implanted, the stimulation system will be activated.

 The lead is connected to a receiver, which is implanted under the skin usually in the buttocks or abdominal area.
 Other body areas can also be used depending on the patient’s comfort level.